 Bodegueta Sant Andreu

-Another one of those taverns with a lot of good vibes.
-A place of all life that incorporates the traditional tapas with the good things to come.
-And away from the center, that Barcelona is not only the Born.
+Another one of those taverns with a great vibe.
+A long-standing establishment that combines traditional tapas with the best of what’s to come.
+And away from the center, because Barcelona is not just El Born.

 📍 Rambla de Fabra i Puig, 30